 Pacific Council President and CEO Jerry Green has shared a vision for the Council as it aspires to grow into a 21st century thought leader.
 He says the Pacific Council must reflect the evolving character and composition of our community through our membership, leadership, staff, and programming.
 To this end, the Pacific Council strives to change the face and practice of global affairs.
 It is our goal to set a new standard for diversity, equity, and inclusion in our field.

 As we move toward the future, we hope to better mirror the broader community in Los Angeles, the city we call home.
 We are aiming for more diverse representation across our membership, staff, and Board of Directors, especially in the area of gender parity.
 We will report demographics of our constituents annually, to show our progress against that goal.

-2018 membership statics: 1 in 5 members were Emerging Leaders (age 40 and under), 1 in 4 self-reported as people of color, 2 in 5 were women, 1 in 3 were based in LA, 50 percent worked in the for-profit sector and 50 percent worked in the not-for-profit sector.
+2018 membership statistics: 1 in 5 members were Emerging Leaders (age 40 and under), 1 in 4 self-reported as people of color, 2 in 5 were women, 1 in 3 based in LA, 50 percent worked in the for-profit sector and 50 percent worked in the not-for-profit sector.